How To Prevent Debt Collectors From Causing Stress And Trouble

 Dealing with a debt collector can be a trying experience.
-Having economic problems is stressful enough already, and you don’t need a collector harassing you or trying to rub salt in the wounds.
-Debt collectors may even be saying abusive or intimidating things.
-Some of what the debt collectors are saying to you may be abusive or intimidating.
-Learn more about the Fair Debt Collection Practices Act (FDCPA) to discover what debt collection behaviors are illegal.
-You deserve to know your rights.
+Having economic problems is stressful enough already.
+You don’t also need a collector harassing you or trying to rub salt in the wounds.
+Debt collectors may say abusive or intimidating things to you.

-We’ve also compiled other guidelines on dealing with debt collectors so you can take action before contacting a debt collection attorney, but we will also gladly personalize this counsel for you.
+We have compiled specific guidelines on dealing with debt collectors.
+You can take action before contacting a debt collection attorney, but we will also gladly personalize this counsel for you.

-- Find out if you can record debt collector calls.
+- Find out if, in your state, you can record debt collector calls.
 In some states, you can record your phone calls without ever disclosing that you are recording them.
 However, in some states, you must disclose to the other person in the conversation that you are recording the call.
 Find out what your state laws are here.

-- Don’t think you cannot dispute a debt even if you are outside of that 30 day period, that does not prevent you from disputing the debt.
-You can still dispute it and you can do so by writing a debt dispute letter.
-If you do, that triggers a requirement of the debt collector to make note of that dispute if they ever report the debt to a credit bureau.
+- Don’t think you cannot dispute a debt even if you are outside of that 30-day period.
+You can still dispute it by writing a debt dispute letter.
+If you do, that triggers a requirement of the debt collector to make a note of that dispute if they ever report the debt to a credit bureau.
 Here are some sample debt dispute letters to help you write your own.

-Our expert legal team can provide you with the assistance you need in facing debt collectors.
-Call us for a free case consultation at (888) 822-1777 or fill out a contact form.
+Our dedicated legal team at SmithMarco, P.C., can provide you with the assistance you need to face debt collectors.